Monday, February 22, 2010

 10 Turkey

-V: I suppose one good thing about this is that apart from the language it’s about as non-Turkish as Turkey ever got.
+V: Apart from the language, this is about as non-Turkish as Turkey ever got in their pre-victory era.
 They really should leave this stuff to Israel.

 11 Ireland

-A: The opening bars are enough to tell you this comes from the fingers of Liam Somewhere In Europe Whatshisface.
-How sad for Ireland that this sounds like a Maltese entry.
+A: The opening bars are enough to tell you this comes from the fingers of Liam Somewhere in Europe Reilly.
+How sad for Ireland that it sounds like a Maltese entry.
 (Even this year’s Maltese entry!)
 At least it shows that the rot set in well before the end of the decade.

-V: I initially had this down as being better than Luxembourg.
+Initially, I had this down as being better than Luxembourg.

 12 Portugal